William du Pont Jr.

 William du Pont Jr. (February 11, 1896 – December 31, 1965) was an English-born American businessman and banker, and a prominent figure in the sport of Thoroughbred horse racing.
 He developed and designed more than 20 racing venues, including Fair Hill at his 5,000-acre estate in Maryland.
 A member of the Delaware Du Pont family, he was the son of William du Pont and Annie Rogers Zinn, and brother to Marion duPont Scott, a noted horsewoman and breeder.

 Early life and education

 William (also called Willie) was born at Loseley Park, a 16th-century manor in Surrey, England.
 He was the second child and only son of Annie Zinn (née Rogers) and William du Pont.
 His older sister was Marion, and they grew up at Montpelier, the historic home of President James Madison, which their parents had bought and expanded.

-They both were educated in private schools and became interested in the world of thoroughbred horseracing, including steeplechase, hunts, and horse shows.
+They both were educated in private schools and became interested in the world of thoroughbred horse racing, including steeplechase, hunts, and horse shows.
 William specialized in thoroughbred racing and breeding.
-Marion also became known for her contributions to horseracing and breeding.
+Marion also became known for her contributions to horse racing and breeding.